Paradise Brain Injury Lawyer

 - Injury lawyers can include future medical costs in settlements when brain injuries are predicted to last long or result in permanent disability.

 - Recovering lost wages is possible.
 Injured workers can recover the difference in pay, even if they must take a lower-paying position or return to work on a limited basis.
 Assume the injured party will not be able to enter the workforce because of their permanent disability.
-The amount of their salary up to the time of their expected retirement, including bonuses, insurance and pension, can be reclaimed.
+The amount of their salary up to their expected retirement, including bonuses, insurance, and pension, can be reclaimed.

 - Compensating the spouse for losing consortium, moral support, and affection is possible.

 Over the years, our firm has successfully handled several brain injury claims to help injured parties get fair compensation.
 Our firm operates on a contingency basis as a personal injury attorney.
 We do not get paid until we win our client's case.
-You can receive a free, no-obligation claim review from us to answer your questions, determine whether you have a case and find out what options are available to you to collect damages.
+You can receive a free, no-obligation claim review from us to answer your questions, determine whether you have a case, and find out what options are available to collect damages.

 In the following video, attorney Ed Smith discusses how you can choose the right lawyer following your injury accident.Call Our Paradise Brain Injury Lawyers

-I am Ed Smith, a Paradise brain injury lawyer.
-Traumatic brain injuries can result in extensive hospitalizations and high medical bills because they are often severe.
+Severe traumatic brain injuries can result in extensive hospitalizations and high medical bills.
 The financial strain on a family can be tremendous.
 You can seek a compensation claim if you have been injured due to a negligent driver or other entity.
 Call our Paradise brain injury attorneys in Butte County at (530) 392-9400 or (800) 404-5400 for free and friendly advice.
 Please feel free to contact us online as well.

 Editor's Note: updated [cha 825] Photo attribution: by TheDigitalArtist from Pixabay cd llo